martapienkosz/interactivemedia/midtermProject/README.md

 Developments: Could a player choose a charcter at the very begining?

-### Step 7: Choose a player
+### Step 7: Choose a character to play with
-To create a screen with the option to choose heroes, I needed to find an interesting [background](https://cdn.gamedevmarket.net/wp-content/uploads/20191203194140/a07df83365da6ca90f635c0ba20bb6f8f3e958af.jpg) and graphics with [characters](https://pl.pinterest.com/pin/688839705474821810/).
+To create a screen with the option to choose character, I needed to find an interesting [background](https://cdn.gamedevmarket.net/wp-content/uploads/20191203194140/a07df83365da6ca90f635c0ba20bb6f8f3e958af.jpg) and graphics with [characters](https://pl.pinterest.com/pin/688839705474821810/).
 Then, in Photoshop, I added signifiers and cropped individual characters from a merged graphic.
 In this way I have create a separate graphic with reference for each.
 It was very important that the dimensions of the characters were square so that the code would work regardless user selection.
 At this point I had to improvise a little and redraw the figure of the mushroom by hand.

 <img src="https://github.com/martapienkosz/interactivemedia/blob/master/midtermProject/Media/9.png" height="300"> <img src="https://github.com/martapienkosz/interactivemedia/blob/master/midtermProject/Media/10.png" height="300">